How Hugh Hefner Groomed Cooper to Keep Playboy Legacy Alive

 "I mean, I'm not here because I have to be, I'm here because I want to be here," Cooper said.

-He also said he regularly seeks counsel from his half-sister Christie Hefner, 64, who served as chairman and chief executive of parent company Playboy Enterprises Inc. for more than 20 years until 2009.
+He also said he regularly seeks counsel from his half-sister Christie Hefner, 64, who served as chairwoman and chief executive of parent company Playboy Enterprises Inc. for more than 20 years until 2009.

 "She can relate to the situation more than anyone could," he told The Hollywood Reporter.